samyost/List-Formatting/column-samples/generic-http-flow-response/README.md

-# Instant Flow Trigger via Embed Action
+# Instant Flow Trigger with HTML Response via Embed Action

 ## Summary
 This sample demonstrates how to trigger a Power Automate flow instantly from a list button without the standard "Run Flow" side-pane friction.

 It uses the `customRowAction` with `action: "embed"` to hit a Power Automate **HTTP Request (GET)** endpoint.
-The Flow returns an HTML payload that renders directly inside the formatting callout bubble, providing immediate visual feedback (e.g., "✅ Request Sent") while the Flow processes logic in the background.
+The Flow returns an HTML payload that renders directly inside the (embedded) formatting callout bubble.

 ![screenshot](assets/screenshot.gif)